eduNEXT/tutor-contrib-codejail/README.rst

 Possible failure case
 ~~~~~~~~~~~~~~~~~~~~~

-In case you forget to run ``tutor local init --limit=codejail`` for apparmor profile, this error in
+In case you forget to run ``tutor local do init --limit codejail`` for apparmor profile, this error in
 ``Studio`` will arise::

     Error formatting HTML for problem: